innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Verification:**

-- Ensure that risks controls don't introduce larger risks than they mitigate [[14971:6.6.a, 14971:6.6.b and 62304:7.3.1, since risk control measures will be implemented as part of this activity]]
+- ensure that risks controls don't introduce larger risks than they mitigate [[14971:6.6.a, 14971:6.6.b and 62304:7.3.1, since risk control measures will be implemented as part of this activity]]
-- As appropriate, ensure that the inherent safety by design is preferred over adding software or hardware risk control measures.
+- as appropriate, ensure that the inherent safety by design is preferred over adding software or hardware risk control measures.

 {# Add activity to ensure completeness of risk control per 14971:6.7 #}